Generic selectors

 How will Afcon host selection affect the 2030 World Cup bids?

-The 2030 World Cup bids remain a fierce battle and the leading bid from UEFA is for the trio of Spain-Portugal-Morocco to combine.
-Morocco successfully preparing for Afcon 2025 could prove key in that bid's success.
+The 2030 World Cup bids remain a fierce battle, and the leading bid from UEFA is for the trio of Spain, Portugal, and Morocco to combine.
+Morocco's successful preparation for Afcon 2025 could prove key to that bid's success.

 Who will host Afcon 2027?